 Progress: Riparian Corridor Management Plan is complete.
 Planting will include the installation of a 25' buffer along 150' of the Manor Kill.
 Project will include vertical bundles along the toe of the bank and minor bank grading along approximately 75' to accommodate additional plantings.
 Planting is scheduled for spring of 2011.
+Floods delayed the fall 2011 installation.
+Planting is being planned for 2013 fall installation.

-Site 6.
+Site 2.
 Manor Kill Colangelo Riparian Planting: